chrismdp/cardpirates/rules/index.md

 ## Drifting

-If you have three cards or less, you have the option of drifting one square without having to place a card.
+If you have four cards or less, you have the option of drifting one square without having to place a card.
 Resolve the rest of your turn in the same way as for *sailing* above.

-You can only drift in a straight line: you cannot drift diagonally.
+You can drift both in a straight line or diagonally.

 You are allowed to drift into a storm space or an island square if you choose - interact with those squares normally as if you were sailing into them.
 Likewise, you can drift to a square with another player ship: in this case, combat is resolved normally (this is effectively 'playing dead' and allowing another ship a target they can't refuse.)

-If you cannot sail due to the lack of a suitable crew card, yet you have more than three cards in your hand, you must bury treasure (see [Burying treasure](#burying-treasure) below) until you only have three cards, and then drift as above.
+If you cannot sail due to the lack of a suitable crew card, yet you have more than four cards in your hand, you must bury treasure (see [Burying treasure](#burying-treasure) below) until you only have four cards, and then drift as above.

 If you cannot sail or drift for whatever reason, you forfeit your turn.